aptech/docs/docs/data-management/data-cleaning.rst

 ::

        1 -999
     -999    4
        5    6

-The :func:`impute` procedure replaces missing values in the columns of a matrix by a specified imputation method.
+The :func:`impute` procedure replaces missing values in the columns of a matrix using a specified imputation method.

 The procedure offers six potential methods for imputation:

-* "mean" - replaces missing values with the mean of the column.
+* ``"mean"`` - replaces missing values with the mean of the column.
-* "median" - replaces missing values with the median of the column.
+* ``"median"`` - replaces missing values with the median of the column.
-* "mode" - replace missing values with the mode of the column.
+* ``"mode"`` - replace missing values with the mode of the column.
-* "pmm" - replaces missing values using predictive mean matching.
+* ``"pmm"`` - replaces missing values using predictive mean matching.
-* "lrd" - replace missing values using local residual draws.
+* ``"lrd"`` - replace missing values using local residual draws.
-* "predict" - replace missing values using linear regression prediction.
+* ``"predict"`` - replace missing values using linear regression prediction.

 See the Command Reference for :func:`impute` for more details and examples.

 Organization
 --------------

 Sorting data
 +++++++++++++++

 Use :func:`sortc` to sort a matrix or dataframe in ascending order based on a certain column.